Skip to content

 Special considerations

-1. Anorectal chlamydia that presents with proctitis should raise the suspicion of LGV, which requires a longer course of treatment.
+1. Anorectal chlamydia that presents with proctitis should raise the suspicion of LGV, which requires test-of-cure or a longer course of treatment.

 2. Gonorrhoea culture for antibiotic sensitivity before giving empirical treatment.
 Waiting for these results should not delay treatment.